corruptcache/scholarship-sentinel/README.md

 This project uses a Serverless CI/CD Pipeline (GitHub Actions) to execute a specialized intelligence sweep:

 * **The Sentinel:** Monitors the AcademicWorks/blackbaud portals for pretty much any school that uses the same backend.
 It keeps track of active scholarships that match your keywords.
 It tracks new scholarships and more importantly if dealine has been extended.
-Extended deadlines can sometimes mean **less competition** and **lowered requirements**.
+Extended deadlines can sometimes mean **less competition** and/or **lowered requirements** (not guaranteed).
 * **The Signal:** When new funding is detected or extended deadlines are detected, a github page containing all scholarships is generated and the system pipes a rich-text payload to a Discord Webhook.
 * **The Community:** A secondary bot formats the intelligence into a LinkedIn update to inform the wider student body.
 * **Cron Jobs Be Chronic:** A cron job set to run Monday - Friday at 9am EST.